The Horror Story Every Homeowner Fears

 1. Choose Your Contractor Wisely

-2. Get Everything in Writing (No Verbal Agreements!)
+2. Get Everything In Writing (No Verbal Agreements!)

 3. Set Milestones Before Full Payment